adeelahmedkhan7/CurrencyConverter/README.md

-# Conversion Project
+# Currency Conversion Project

 ## Overview

-The Conversion Service Project is a .NET-based application designed to handle currency conversion requests.
+The Currency Conversion Service Project is a .NET-based application designed to handle currency conversion requests.
 It supports caching of conversion responses to enhance performance and reduce the number of requests to the external exchange rate API.

 ## Features